And 3 recent updates for livestock operations

 Food, water and disease management are the principles of raising livestock – and maybe a little bit of luck.
-But with ever-present market volatility casting uncertainty on prices, safety precautions for your livestock operation aren’t the only thing keeping producers up at night.
+But with ever-present market volatility casting uncertainty on prices, safety precautions for your livestock operation aren’t the only thing keeping farmers and ranchers up at night.
 Thankfully, protecting your operation is made easier with Livestock Risk Protection (LRP) insurance.

 Let’s first break down the basics.
 LRP insurance is: